schoukah/drawing_with_code_using_p5.js/10_adding_some_colour/README.md

 ## Setting the background colour

+The background() function sets the color used for the background of the p5.js canvas:

     background(colour_string)

-The background() function sets the color used for the background of the p5.js canvas.

 ## Setting the colour of lines

+Sets the color used to draw lines and borders around shapes:

     stroke(colour_string)

-Sets the color used to draw lines and borders around shapes.
-All shapes drawn after the fill command will be filled with the specified colour.
+- all shapes drawn after the stroke command will be drawn with the specified colour.

 ## Setting the colour of shapes

+Sets the colour used to fill shapes:

     fill(colour_string)

-Sets the colour used to fill shapes.
-All shapes drawn after the fill command will be filled with the specified colour.
+- all shapes drawn after the fill command will be filled with the specified colour.

 ## Add the colours from your drawing to your sketch

+Add code to your sketch to:

-In addition to colouring the shapes, make the background lightgrey and the lines grey.
+- make the background lightgrey
+- make the grid lines grey
+- colour the shapes in the colours from your drawing
+- turn off the outlines of the shapes